MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/projects-how-monitor-progress-performance.md

 ---
-title: 'How to: Monitor Job Progress and Performance| Microsoft Docs'
+title: Define a WIP Method and Monitor Job Progress| Microsoft Docs
-description: Describes how to budget for jobs.
+descrition: Describes how you can create a work in process (WIP) method and calculate WIP to estimate the financial value of jobs while they are ongoing.
 services: project-madeira
 documentationcenter:
 author: SorenGP